-- 1 = Informing: Providing stakeholders with appropriate information about our work, processes, policies, decisions and changes that will affect them. - 2 = Consulting: All activities designed to gather, understand and discuss the experiences, views, ideas and priorities of stakeholders.
-The information gathered will be used to inform decision making. - 3 = Engaging: Working in partnership with stakeholders and involving them fully in the decision making process.
+^{1 =} Informing: Providing stakeholders with appropriate information about our work, processes, policies, decisions and changes that will affect them.

+^{2 =} Consulting: All activities designed to gather, understand and discuss the experiences, views, ideas and priorities of stakeholders.
+The information gathered will be used to inform decision making.

+^{3 =} Engaging: Working in partnership with stakeholders and involving them fully in the decision making process.
+2 This will vary depending on the stakeholder and issue involved.

-Stakeholders Areas of interest Communication level Communication method Complaints/ enforcement issues 1 Email.
+Stakeholders Areas of interest Communication level 13 Communication method 14

+Complaints/ enforcement issues 1 Email.

 Quarterly stakeholder meetings.

 General issues and updates 1, 2 and 3 Email.

 Quarterly stakeholder meetings.

 Policy and policy changes.
 2 and 3 Email.

 Quarterly stakeholder meetings.

 Legal changes and issues.
 1 and 2 Email.

 Quarterly stakeholder meetings.

-Changes to fees following a fee review 1 Council website.
-Quarterly stakeholder meetings.
+Changes to fees following a fee 1 Council website.

+review Quarterly stakeholder meetings.

 Taxi stances 2 Email.

 Quarterly stakeholder meetings.

 Feedback on consultations.
 1 Email.

 Quarterly Stakeholder meeting.

 Customer Services staff General issues and updates 1, 2 and 3 Quarterly stakeholder meetings.

 Policy and policy changes.
 2 and 3 Email.

 Quarterly stakeholder meetings.

 Legal changes and issues.
 1 and 2 Email.

 Quarterly stakeholder meetings.

-Changes to fees following a fee review 1 Council website.
-Quarterly stakeholder meetings.
+Changes to fees following a fee 1 Council website.

+review Quarterly stakeholder meetings.